 By making your products and services more accessible, you’re opening your business up to a much larger consumer base.
 Accessibility can strengthen your brand’s image, showing that you’re committed to inclusivity and equality.

 In addition, making your services more accessible can give you a competitive edge.
-As more businesses comply with the EAA, those that go above and beyond the basic requirements will stand out.
+Those that go above and beyond the basic requirements of the EAA will stand out.
 Customers are increasingly valuing companies that prioritise inclusivity and being seen as a leader in this area can enhance your reputation and attract more business.

 Who Needs to Comply?